Liber7as/McKinley.ProjectZomboid.Backups/README.md

 Future plans/research:

 - A GUI for managing backups.
-- Better compression algorithm?? (maybe, ZIP does a good job here)
+- Better compression algorithm, or a choice between compression algorithms?? (maybe, ZIP does a good job here)
 - Run on a schedule, detect when a Project Zomboid save is no longer file-locked, then back it up.
 (Not sure if this is possible yet)

 ## Requirements